Jackal (Marvel Comics character): Dead No More: The Clone Conspiracy

+Spectacular Spider-Men

+The Jackal impersonated Raymond Warren by utilizing his cloning technology to take on his brother's likeness to continue his research without arousing suspicion.
+While acting as an acquaintance of Raymond's colleagues and friends, his secret lab in ESU contained clones of the Jackal like the Jackal-Hulks which were defeated by the original Spider-Man and the other Spider-Man, and investigated by Carlie Cooper.
+While posing as Raymond, he manipulated the A.I.
+Arcadium created by Arcade, Mentallo and Hammerhead.
+The Jackal has an alliance with the A.I. as the organic form K.N.A.I.V.E.
+In addition, they created a second batch of Jacks from Jackal's DNA.
+However, the Spider-Men defeat K.N.A.I.V.E. and the Jackal's identity theft is revealed to which he's punched by his brother's former student and is arrested by the police.

 Ben Reilly

-Benjamin "Ben" Reilly is the second major character to use the Jackal alias.
+Benjamin "Ben" Reilly is the second major character to use the Jackal alias, in Dead No More: The Clone Conspiracy.

 Powers and abilities

 Prior to his regeneration, Miles Warren is a genius in the fields of biochemistry, genetics, and cloning.
 The Jackal was a talented martial artist and gymnast.
 He later spliced his genes with the DNA of a jackal, having the strength, durability, speed, and agility amplified to inhuman levels.
-Warren can access to state-of-the-art laboratories, as well as advanced gadgets or devices if needed.
+Warren has access to state-of-the-art laboratories, as well as advanced gadgets or devices if needed.